Frequently Asked Questions About Doors

 When it comes to doors, there are four basic types of materials that are used in their construction.
 There are more exotic materials, but these are the basic four.

 Steel Doors: Steel doors are by and large the strongest doors on the market.
 These are your best choice if you are highly sensitive to security and protection.
 Steel doors, even in the worst type of heat or direct sunlight will not crack or warp.
-If your steel door does suffer damage they can be easily repaired with an automotive putty repair kit, sanded down, and then repainted.
+If your steel door does suffer damage it can be easily repaired with an automotive putty repair kit, sanded down, and then repainted.

-The negatives is that a steel door does require some maintenance as well as routine painting as the colour tends to fade and steel has a tendency to rust… especially in an Canada winter.
+The negative is that a steel door does require some maintenance as well as routine painting as the colour tends to fade and steel has a tendency to rust… especially in a Canadian winter.

-Fiberglass Composites: Extraordinarily tough and as an added bonus are practically maintenance free.
+Fiberglass Composites: Extraordinarily tough and as an added bonus are practically maintenance-free.
 In our experience, these are the best doors for Canada when you consider moisture and humidity.
 Unlike other materials, fiberglass composites can easily be made to resemble the look of wood.
-Also, fiberglass doors have one of the longest standing warranties in the industry.
-Also, if your highly sensitive to energy savings, Fiberglass composite doors have one of the highest energy efficiency ratings of any doors on the market.
-Lastly, with our in house finishing shop, these doors can be painted to match just about any exterior.
+Also, fiberglass doors have one of the longest-standing warranties in the industry.
+Also, if you’re highly sensitive to energy savings, Fiberglass composite doors have one of the highest energy efficiency ratings of any doors on the market.
+Lastly, with our in-house finishing shop, these doors can be painted to match just about any exterior.